NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Introduction to Authentication--DOCID75.md

 and flexible, but more difficult to set up.

 You generate a key pair, consisting of public key and a private key.
-The private key can generate an unique signature and only the relevant public key can verify the signature is genuine.
+The private key can generate an unique signature and only the relevant public key can verify if the signature is genuine.

 After generating a key pair, you copy the public the key to the Virtual Machine.
 Then, when the Virtual Machines asks you to prove who you are, you can provide the private key and the Virtual Machine can verify the signature and allow you to log in.
-Even the Virtual Machine is hacked and your public key is stolen, the public key cannot be used to do authentication and you are still safe.
+Even if the Virtual Machine is hacked and your public key is stolen, the public key cannot be used to do authentication and you are still safe.

 By default, virtual machines in NeCTAR Cloud uses this authentication method and